tinsir888/study-notes-mkdocs/docs/audatalogi/24SAGTProject/M2RelationsofFairnessProperties.md

 6. Give to the final owner of $p$ her two favorite goods from $M'$ and to the final owner of $q$ the remaining good
 7. return $\mathcal A$.

-:heavy_exclamation_mark::thinking:Theorem 8: For instances with $m\le n+2$, a GMMS allocation always exists and can be efficiently computed.
+:book::thinking:Theorem 8: For instances with $m\le n+2$, a GMMS allocation always exists and can be efficiently computed.

 > When $m\le n$, we arbitrarily allocate one good to each agent, till there are no goods left, to produce $\mathcal A=(A_1,\cdots,A_n)$.
 Fix a subset $S$ of agents, and let $i\in N$.
 Then combined bundle of all agents in $S$ either contains strictly less than $|S|$ goods or exactly $|S|$ goods.
 >